luissanchezgrisolia/Geolocation-Project/README.md

 5) Cooffe for everyone!
 A Starbucks was found throught Foursquare's API at only 0.5 meters. ☕️✅

 I gathered all the information and represented in a map using tableau.
-You can find the link in the
+You can find the json file in OUTPUT folder as "all_info.json".
+Just need to open Tableau and open through it.